-Energy from natural sources which can be replaced as it is used.
+Energy from natural sources which can be replaced as it’s used.
 Includes wind, solar and tidal energy.
-Using energy from renewable resources is considered to have less environmental impact and create a sustainable future for energy supplies.
-Centrica is currently investing over £750 million in renewable energy sources.
+Using energy from renewable resources is considered to have less environmental impact and to help create a sustainable future for energy supplies.

-A Shipperless supply is when there is a gas meter on site - but it hasn’t been registered correctly within the industry.
-The Shipperless Team investigate queries received by the gas network, who feel that gas may be being consumed - but not paid for.
+A Shipperless supply is when there’s a gas meter on site but it hasn’t been registered correctly within the industry.

 Meters which send readings automatically and remotely at regular intervals.
-It means physical meter reads can be less frequent and automatic readings can be used for more accurate, up-to-date billing.
-Frequent capture of energy consumption data can be used to analyse energy performance, compare energy usage patterns and predict future business needs via an online management tool.
+Advantages of smart meters include that physical meter reads can be less frequent and that automatic readings can be used for more accurate, up-to-date billing.
+Frequent capture of energy consumption data can be used to analyse energy performance, compare energy usage patterns and predict future business needs using online management tools.

-A light, based on an internal sodium discharge, which emits a yellow-orange light.
-Low pressure sodium lamps are considered to be more energy efficient and less light polluting than conventional lighting and are commonly used for night-time security and street lighting.
+A light that works by using an internal sodium discharge, which emits a yellow-orange light.
+Low pressure sodium lamps are considered to be more energy efficient and less light polluting than conventional lighting.
+They are commonly used for night-time security and street lighting.

 Energy gained from the radiant energy of the sun.
-It can be converted into other forms of energy such as heat or electricity.
+It can be converted into other forms of energy, such as heat and electricity.

-Produce a wide spray of water, offering a greater coverage for easy and quick cleaning.
-Can save water and energy used for washing.
+Spray taps produce a wide spray of water, offering a greater coverage than conventional taps for easy and quick cleaning.
+When used for washing this can save water and energy.

 A fixed cost paid in addition to usage charges for gas and electricity.
 Standing charges cover costs like meter reading, maintenance, connection to the energy network and, in the case of gas, emergency services.

 The address where energy is supplied and used.
-Can be different from the billing address where bills and invoices are sent.
+This may be different to the billing address where bills and invoices are sent.

 A unique reference number identifying the electricity meter at your property.
-It contains information such as the meter type which may be required by a new supplier.
-It is usually shown on the front of your energy bill.
+It contains information which may be required by a new supplier e.g. the meter type.
+It’s usually shown on the front of your energy bill.

-Ensuring the long-term and responsible use of natural resources.
-Includes investing in renewable and alternative energy sources to secure future energy supplies and minimising impact on the environment from fossil-fuel resources.
+Sustainability is concerned with ensuring the long-term and responsible use of natural resources.
+This includes investing in renewable and alternative energy sources to secure future energy supplies, plus minimising impact on the environment from fossil-fuel resources.

 The process of switching from one energy supplier to another.